boltops-tools/terraspace-docs/_docs/intro/how-terraspace-works.md

 Once you're in the `.terraspace-cache` folder, it's regular terraform at that point.

+Terraspace automates it all with:

+    terraspace up demo

 ## HCL ERB Templating: A little extra power

 Terraspace supports ERB templating.
 This minor enhancement adds incredible power.